hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_marketplace_gallery_image.html.markdown

 ---

-A `identifier` block supports the following:
+An `identifier` block supports the following:

 * `offer` - (Required) The offer of the Azure Stack HCI Marketplace Gallery Image.
 Changing this forces a new Azure Stack HCI Marketplace Gallery Image to be created.